 Closed on alternate Mon

 Boon Lay Power Nasi Lemak is unquestionably a big name in the nasi lemak scene of Singapore.
 It’s also perhaps the most popular stall at Boon Lay Food Village.

-Their ever-popular Chicken Set (S$3.50) consists of a chicken wing, a fried egg, ikan bilis, peanuts and sambal chilli.
+Their ever-popular Chicken Set (S$3.50) consists of a chicken wing, a fried egg, ikan bilis, peanuts, and sambal.

 Their fluffy coconut rice is paired with a sambal sauce that’s sweet and comes with a decent kick of spice.
 Tender and juicy, their chicken wing has a unique subtle ginger taste.

-Another famous nasi lemak stall in Singapore is Selera Rasa Nasi Lemak.
-Located in Adam Food Centre, the stall offers an array of side dishes to go along with your order.
+The progenitor of Crave, Selera Rasa Nasi Lemak located at Adam Food Centre offers an array of side dishes to go along with your order.